milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Most Microsoft sites use cookies, small text files placed on your device which web servers utilize in the domain that placed the cookie can retrieve later.
 We use cookies to store your preferences and settings, help with sign-in, provide personalized ads, and analyze site operations.
 For more information, see the Cookies and similar technologies section of this privacy statement.

-EU-U.S. and Swiss-U.S. Privacy Shield
+EU-U.S., UK Extension, and Swiss-U.S. Data Privacy Frameworks

-Microsoft adheres to the principles of the EU-U.S. and Swiss-U.S. Privacy Shield frameworks, although Microsoft does not rely on the EU-U.S. Privacy Shield Framework as a legal basis for transfers of personal data in light of the judgment of the Court of Justice of the EU in Case C-311/18.
-To learn more, visit the U.S. Department of Commerce’s Privacy Shield website.
+Microsoft complies with the EU-U.S., UK Extension to the EU-U.S., and Swiss-U.S. Data Privacy Frameworks.
+To learn more, see the Where we store and process personal data section, and visit the U.S. Department of Commerce’s Data Privacy Framework website.

 Contact us